ahmeterdem1/Vector/README.md

 Appends the argument to the vector.
 Returns the new vector.
 Argument can be int, float or Vector.

+### _Vector_.pop(ord)

+Functions exactly the same as .pop() for the list class.
+If left blank, pops the last element and returns it.
+If specified, pops the intended element and returns it.

 ### _Vector_.length()

 Returns the length of self.